Samuel Finley: Personal life

-On September 26, 1744, Samuel Finley married Sarah Hall (1728 – July 30, 1760), daughter of Joseph Hall and Rebecca Rutter.
-Various sources report five sons and three daughters were born of this union.
-In about 1750, Sarah's nephew Benjamin Rush, later a signer of the Declaration of Independence, moved into the Finley home at the age of six (some sources say eight) upon the death of his father, and was one of Finley's students at West Nottingham Academy.
+In about 1750, Sarah's nephew Benjamin Rush, later a signer of the Declaration of Independence, moved into the Finley home at the age of six (some sources say eight) upon the death of his father.
+He was one of Finley's students at West Nottingham Academy.
 Finley is said to have convinced Rush to become a physician.
 Rush later attended Finley as his physician at the time of his death.

 Another signer of the Declaration of Independence, Richard Stockton, studied under Finley at West Nottingham Academy.
 Stockton's daughter, Julia, subsequently married Benjamin Rush.